 We've invested heavily in our soil and strive to produce the most nutritionally dense foods we can.
 We also teach quarterly at CTCA (check our Speaking Engagements page for dates and times) on food awareness and nutrition, based on what we have learned through Mason's journey back to good health.
 Furthermore, we continue to research and learn better ways nutrition can help the body heal from disease and sickness.
 This will never stop, thanks to your support!

-Today, Mason is a thriving 17 year old with dreams of becoming a great chef.
+Today, Mason is thriving and pursuing his career to become a chef.
 His testimony has changed his perspective on food, and how to transform it into something delicious with as much of the retained nutrients as possible.

 His goal is to own his own restaurant and merge innovative new cuisine with organic ingredients from the farm - bringing the principles of seasonality & integrity based farming directly to the table.